nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The index must be a positive integer 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2 ` deletes the 2nd person in the address book.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the find command, which should be Betsy.
+* `find Betsy` followed by `delete 1 ` deletes the 1st person in the results of the find command, which should be Betsy.

 #### Editing a person: `edit`

 Edits an existing person in the address book.
+The values inside [] indicate optional fields
 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`

 * Edits the person at the specified INDEX.
 The index refers to the index number shown in the displayed person list.
 The index must be a positive integer 1, 2, 3, …​
-* At least one of the optional fields must be provided.
+* At least one of the optional fields must be provided, otherwise you would not be updating anything.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e. adding of tags is not cumulative.
+* When editing tags, all existing tags of the person will be removed and completely replaced with the new tags.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* To edit what tasks a person is assigned to, instead of editing the person, edit the relvant task.
+The edit will be reflected in the person list after you edit the task.
+There is no way to edit a task using the edit person command.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.